newrelic/newrelic-gradle-verify-instrumentation/README.md

 Required:
 * Gradle, minimum 7.2
-* Java 11
+* Java 17

 Java Runtime
 ====================================

-Most Java agent instrumentation modules are compiled to target Java 8+ however some are compiled to target Java 11+.
+Most Java agent instrumentation modules are compiled to target Java 8+.
+However, some modules are compiled to target Java 11 and others require Java 17.
-The verifier must be run with a minimum Java runtime of 11 or it will fail when trying to verify instrumentation targeting Java 11+.
+The verifier must be run with a minimum Java runtime of 17 because it will fail when trying to verify instrumentation targeting Java 17 when running all modules from the same runtime.
+Of course, when running individual modules the runtime can be whatever version the given module requires.

 Start using the plugin
 ====================================